example42/example42.github.io/_posts/2018-10-01-what-s-new-with-puppet-6.md

 A [Resource API](https://puppet.com/docs/puppet/6.0/create_types_and_providers_resource_api.html) has been added, providing a new, recommended method to create custom types and providers.
 The Resource API is built on top of Puppet core and is easier, faster, and safer than the old types and providers method.

-Writing new Puppet types based on the Resource API is even simpler by using the `pdk new type` and `pdk new provider` commands with the puppet Development Kit.
+Writing new Puppet providers based on the Resource API is even simpler by using the `pdk new provider` commands with the puppet Development Kit.

 Check the [reference](https://puppet.com/docs/puppet/6.0/about_the_resource_api.html) for more details.